How Does LendingTree Get Paid?

 Before you sign on with a buy here, pay here dealership, consider lenders that specialize in car loans for bad credit.
 If you don’t qualify for a loan with a reputable online lender, make sure you can afford the car payment in your offer from the in-house financing dealership.

 To calculate average monthly GMC payments, we found estimated starting MSRPs for some of GMC’s most popular models.
 Then, we subtracted an average down payment from each MSRP.
-According to Edmunds, the average down payment on a new vehicle was $6,907 in Q3 2023.
-For used vehicles, it was $4,111.
+According to Edmunds, the average down payment on a new vehicle was $6,856 in Q4 2024.
+For used vehicles, it was $4,219.
 The resulting figure represents the total amount our hypothetical borrowers financed.

-From there, we used our auto loan calculator to figure out average monthly GMC payments, using average APRs and loan terms as reported by Experian’s State of the Automotive Finance Market Q3 2023.
+From there, we used our auto loan calculator to figure out average monthly GMC payments, using average APRs and loan terms as reported by Experian’s State of the Automotive Finance Market Q4 2024.
 You’ll find this data in the tables below.
-Please note that loan terms were rounded to the nearest whole number during our calculations.
+We rounded loan terms to the nearest whole number during our calculations.

-As of the writing of this article, GMC doesn’t have any 0% financing offers.
-However, there is a 0.9% APR offer on 2023 and 2024 GMC Sierra 1500s.
+As of the writing of this article, GMC is offering 0% APR for qualified buyers on some models.
 GMC finance deals vary by season and location.
 Visit GMC’s website for the most up-to-date financing offers.

-As of this writing, GM Financial has special finance offers with interest rates ranging from 0.9% to 5.9% on GMC vehicles for qualified buyers with excellent credit.
+As of this writing, GM Financial has special finance offers with interest rates starting at 0.90% on certain GMC vehicles for qualified buyers with excellent credit.
 Your interest rate with GM Financial will depend on your credit history and income.
 You can apply for prequalification with GM Financial to get your interest rates without affecting your credit.